Graduate design researchers

 Grad and intern program application process

-Applicants for the grad program must have fewer than 12 months professional working experience in relevant industries, either have the right to work full-time in New Zealand or will be eligible to work full-time after graduating, and be able to start full-time in February 2024.
-You will also need to send your CV but only so we can use it to verify your eligibility.
-If you’re applying for an internship, you must be in your penultimate year of study in your chosen field and be available for full-time work from November 2023 through to February 2024.
+Applicants for the grad program must have fewer than 12 months professional working experience in relevant industries, either have the right to work full-time in New Zealand or will be eligible to work full-time after graduating, and be able to start full-time in February 2026.
+If you’re a current or past university student applying for a role in your field of study, you’ll need to provide a copy of your transcript.
+You’ll also need to send your CV but only so we can use it to verify your eligibility.
+If you’re applying for an internship, you must be in your penultimate year of study in your chosen field and be available for full-time work from November 2025 through to February 2026.

-Applicants for the grad program must have fewer than 12 months professional working experience in relevant industries, either have the right to work full-time in New Zealand or will be eligible to work full-time after graduating, and be able to start full-time in February 2024.
-You will also need to send your CV but only so we can use it to verify your eligibility.
-If you’re applying for an internship, you must be in your penultimate year of study in your chosen field and be available for full-time work from November 2023 through to February 2024.
+Applicants for the grad program must have fewer than 12 months professional working experience in relevant industries, either have the right to work full-time in New Zealand or will be eligible to work full-time after graduating, and be able to start full-time in February 2026.
+If you’re a current or past university student applying for a role in your field of study, you’ll need to provide a copy of your transcript.
+You’ll also need to send your CV but only so we can use it to verify your eligibility.
+If you’re applying for an internship, you must be in your penultimate year of study in your chosen field and be available for full-time work from November 2025 through to February 2026.

-You’ll be invited to complete behavioural cognitive and, for some roles, technical assessments.
-For roles in the technical program (except for IT support grads), you’ll need to complete a HackerRank test, which you can practise beforehand, as it helps us understand what level and range of skills you currently have.
+You’ll be invited to complete both a behavioural and a technical assessment.
+For roles in the technical program, the technical assessment is a HackerRank test which helps us understand your current range and level of skills – you can practise the test beforehand.
 For the design program, there’s a multiple-choice skills test to help us understand your level of technical knowledge.

 Practise the HackerRank test

-You’ll be invited to complete behavioural cognitive and, for some roles, technical assessments.
-For roles in the technical program (except for IT support grads), you’ll need to complete a HackerRank test, which you can practise beforehand, as it helps us understand what level and range of skills you currently have.
+You’ll be invited to complete both a behavioural and a technical assessment.
+For roles in the technical program, the technical assessment is a HackerRank test which helps us understand your current range and level of skills – you can practise the test beforehand.
 For the design program, there’s a multiple-choice skills test to help us understand your level of technical knowledge.

 Practise the HackerRank test

 Next, you’ll be invited to pre-record a video interview for our team.
 If your video interview is successful, you’ll be invited to attend a grad day.
-We’ll review all applications before making a decision, so you can expect to hear from us by early September.
+We’ll review all applications before making a decision, so you can expect to hear from by the end of May.

 Next, you’ll be invited to pre-record a video interview for our team.
 If your video interview is successful, you’ll be invited to attend a grad day.
-We’ll review all applications before making a decision, so you can expect to hear from us by early September.
+We’ll review all applications before making a decision, so you can expect to hear from by the end of May.

-The grad day is a half-day virtual event where you’ll be assessed across different activities.
+The grad day is a half-day virtual event, held at the end of May or in early June 2025, where you’ll be assessed across different activities.
 You’ll also have an opportunity to learn more about Xero and the grad program.
-These days will be held at the end of September 2023

-The grad day is a half-day virtual event where you’ll be assessed across different activities.
+The grad day is a half-day virtual event, held at the end of May or in early June 2025, where you’ll be assessed across different activities.
 You’ll also have an opportunity to learn more about Xero and the grad program.
-These days will be held at the end of September 2023

 Questions?
 Send us a message.